trskop/dot.config/yx/toolset/man/yx-jmp.1.md

     This optinon is ignored when one of `--git-*` options was specified.

+\--[no-]neovim-remote
+:   Allow/disable Neovim remote control functionality when `NVIM_LISTEN_ADDRESS`
+    environment variable is set.
+When enabled 'yx jmp' will try to open file in remote Neovim instead of starting a new editor process.

 \--help, -h
 :   Print short help message and exit.
 Same as: `yx help jmp`.